OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### Chapter Overview

-This chapter explains how compliance with open source licenses works.
+This chapter explains how compliance with open source licenses can work.
 It is intended to add the “how” to the “what” discussed in the last chapter.
 It is important to understand how this works to ensure your organization avoids unnecessary mistakes in the adoption, use and deployment of software made from or containing Open Source.

 This chapter does not require a legal background.
 While it discusses some concepts from the law, it does this in a non-technical way.